AndriBaal/rogue_like/README.md

 - [ ] Other Dungeons
 	- [ ] ...
 - [ ] Coop
+- [ ] Restart soundtrack when tabing into game
 - [ ] Roll preview (see where player is rolling when holding space)
 - [ ] Add different consumables (potion options, food, etc.)
 - [ ] Spacial Audio